A Field Wide Approach

 - Our critically acclaimed dance company, the Leela Dance Collective, establishes Indian classical dance on the world stage by supporting the creation and performance of cutting edge works of kathak dance.

-- The Leela Academy provides world-class education and pre-professional training in kathak to dedicated and talented children and youth, and adults.
+- The Leela Academy provides world-class education and pre-professional training in kathak to dedicated and talented children, youth, and adults.

 - The Leela Foundation provides the financial infrastructure that is critical for the viability and sustainability of India’s artistic and cultural heritage.